Web Publishing Replacement

 The new platform will not change the URL or address to your website.

-If you need to redirect your www3.nd.edu/~netid to a new location, a new feature of EDS.nd.edu will allow you to specify a redirect.
-This feature will become available in April 2017.
+If you need to redirect your www3.nd.edu/~netid to a new location, a new feature of EDS.nd.edu allows you to specify a redirect.
 The redirect includes a wildcard match for the entire URL, so any documents, pages, or files will redirect to the new location.
 For example:

 nd.edu/~netid/2015/mydocument/image.jpg would redirect to mywebsite.nd.edu/2015/mydocument/image.jpg